Whole School Transformation for Every Child in Texas

 Grant for Quality Teaching and Leadership

 NTN’s school innovation project to support Texas educators in implementing best practices in classroom instructional strategies, classroom culture, and leadership practices.
-Valued between $50,000 and $60,000 of services, the Grant for Quality Teaching and Leadership is funded through the Bezos Family Foundation (BFF) and will support up to six Rural or Town schools in 2023 and 2024.
+Valued between $50,000 and $60,000 of services, the Grant for Quality Teaching and Leadership is funded through the Bezos Family Foundation (BFF) is open for the 2024-2025 school year.
+Applications accepted on a rolling basis for 2024-2025 through December 15th, 2024.

 Whole School Implementation Grant

-NTN’s whole school model innovation project supported by a grant from the Bezos Family Foundation (BFF), will support up to three new whole school innovations in 2024 and 2025, serving students in Texas communities classified as Rural or Town by the National Center for Education Statistics (NCES).
-These multi-year grants will provide each school with support to put towards the implementation of the New Tech Network Model, with a portion of annual costs covered through other funding sources.
+NTN’s whole school model innovation project supported by a grant from the Bezos Family Foundation (BFF), will support up to three new whole school innovations in 2025 and 2026, serving students in Texas communities classified as Rural or Town by the National Center for Education Statistics (NCES).
+The grant provides up to $200,000 toward the implementation of the New Tech Network Model, with a portion of annual costs covered through other funding sources.

 School and District Spotlights